daaanishhh002/SignWave/README.md

 <h1 align="center">
-  🖐️ Hand Gesture Recognition for Sign Language 🤖🎤
+  🖐️ SignWave - Where Gesture Speaks Volumes 🤖🎤
 </h1>

 Welcome to the **Hand Gesture Recognition System**! 🚀 This project aims to **bridge communication gaps** by recognizing sign language gestures in **real-time** using **flex sensors** and an **IMU6050** sensor embedded in gloves.
 The system translates gestures into **text** and converts them to **speech** for better accessibility. 🎙️💬